If you travel in China, you’ll be given this style of directions. Give them one quick read:

 30 Chinese Travel Phrases for Going There and Back Again

 The phrases below are in their simplest forms.
 They aren’t word-for-word translations.
 Like most everyday conversations, they use the fewest and most necessary words to convey the speaker’s idea.
-Less words to remember alleviates pressure.
+Fewer Chinese words to remember alleviates pressure.

 Scooter and Vehicle Taxi Talk: